-It may be noted that the list of Interdisciplinary Courses (ID) is dynamic and University regularly adds new courses.
-The list given above is indicative only and you will get the latest updated list of courses when you register/re-register for each year.
+It may be noted that the list of Interdisciplinary Courses (IDC) is dynamic and new courses are added from time to time.
+The list given above is indicative and you will get the latest updated list of courses from the Common Prospectus or when you register/reregister for each year.